Ovarian cancer: Genetics

-A strong family history of endometrial cancer, colon cancer, or other gastrointestinal cancers may indicate the presence of a syndrome known as hereditary nonpolyposis colorectal cancer (also known as Lynch syndrome), which confers a higher risk for developing a number of cancers, including ovarian cancer.
+A strong family history of endometrial cancer, colon cancer, or other gastrointestinal cancers may indicate the presence of a syndrome known as hereditary nonpolyposis colorectal cancer (also known as Lynch syndrome), which confers a higher risk for developing several cancers, including ovarian cancer.
 Lynch syndrome is caused by mutations in mismatch repair genes, including MSH2, MLH1, MLH6, PMS1, and PMS2.
 The risk of ovarian cancer for an individual with Lynch syndrome is between 10 and 12 percent.
 Women of Icelandic descent, European Jewish descent/Ashkenazi Jewish descent, and Hungarian descent are at higher risk for epithelial ovarian cancer.
 Estrogen receptor beta gene (ESR2) seems to be a key to pathogenesis and response to therapy.
 Other genes that have been associated with ovarian cancer are BRIP1, MSH6, RAD51C and RAD51D.
 CDH1, CHEK2, PALB2 and RAD50 have also been associated with ovarian cancer.

 Several rare genetic disorders are associated with specific subtypes of ovarian cancer.
 Peutz–Jeghers syndrome, a rare genetic disorder, also predisposes women to sex cord tumour with annular tubules.
 Ollier disease and Maffucci syndrome are associated with granulosa cell tumors in children and may also be associated with Sertoli-Leydig tumors.
 Benign fibromas are associated with nevoid basal cell carcinoma syndrome.

 Diet

 Alcohol consumption does not appear to be related to ovarian cancer.

 The American Cancer Society recommends a healthy eating pattern that includes plenty of fruits, vegetables, whole grains, and a diet that avoids or limits red and processed meats and processed sugar.
-High consumption of total, saturated and trans-fats increases ovarian cancer risk.
+High consumption of total, saturated, and trans-fats increases ovarian cancer risk.
 A 2021 umbrella review found that coffee, egg, and fat intake significantly increases the risk of ovarian cancer.
 There is mixed evidence from studies on ovarian cancer risk and consumption of dairy products.